Why study in Canada?

 International students can work only on the university/college campus.
 However, students may be allowed to work in Canada for up to one year, following completion of their graduate studies.

-You may work for up to 20 hours per week within the campus, but only if you attend a publicly-funded post-secondary institution in Canada.
+You may work for up to 20 hours per week within the campus when you study in Canada, but only if you attend a publicly-funded post-secondary institution.
 However, off-campus employment may be possible in the following cases: